 After the cold and colorless winter, spring is a welcome sight.
-The various bright and colorful flowers throughout the country create a stunning view at every turn.
+The bright and colorful flowers throughout the country create a stunning view at every turn.
 The sweet scent of blossoms permeates the air in both the heart of the city and the quietest of rural villages, making spring the best time to visit Korea.
 To make the most of this magical time of growth and renewal, read on to learn about the best places to visit.

-Yeouiseo-ro Road (formerly known as Yunjung-ro Road), located behind the National Assembly Building in Yeouido, Seoul, is one of the most popular destinations for viewing cherry blossoms.
+Yeouiseo-ro Road (formerly known as Yunjung-ro Road), located behind the National Assembly Building in Yeouido, is one of the most popular destinations for viewing cherry blossoms.
 As cherry blossoms begin to fully bloom in early to mid-April, the 1.7 kilometer path lined with 1,800 cherry blossom trees transforms into a snow-white tunnel, accented with forsythia and other spring blossoms, just in time for Yeongdeungpo’s Yeouido Spring Flower Festival.
 Traffic is restricted in certain areas of Yeouiseo-ro Road during the festival period, allowing visitors to enjoy the cherry blossoms to their hearts’ content.

 Changgyeonggung Palace, one of the major royal palaces in Seoul, is a prime spot to view cherry blossoms.
 The palace creates a gorgeous backdrop for photos made by an assortment of cherry blossoms, plum blossoms, Korean bush cherry, sansuyu (cornus fruit) flowers, apricot blossoms and royal azaleas as they bloom among ancient architecture in the heart of Seoul.
 From time to time, visitors can spot a fantastic shower of cherry blossom petals raining over Okcheongyo Bridge.

 The city of Jinhae comes alive in spring when Jinhae Gunhangjae Festival takes place and approximately 360,000 cherry trees begin to bloom.
-Though the entire city is considered one of the top cherry blossom destinations, the most popular flower viewing areas are Anmingogae Hill, Jehwangsan Park, and Yeojwacheon Stream.
-In particular, approximately 1.5-kilometer long section of Yeojwacheon Stream is aligned with cherry blossoms, creating a tunnel of white petals.
+Although the entire city is considered one of the top cherry blossom destinations, the most popular flower viewing areas are Anmingogae Hill, Jehwangsan Park, and Yeojwacheon Stream.
+In particular, an approximately 1.5-kilometer long section of Yeojwacheon Stream is lined with cherry blossoms, creating a tunnel of white petals.
 The sweet scent of canola flowers under the cherry trees will accompany visitors as they walk through the floral tunnel.

 Famous for the surrounding blue sea and beautiful islands, Yeosu is another popular destination for viewing spring flowers.
 Starting in April, pink azaleas color the ridges of Yeongchwisan Mountain (Yeosu), creating picturesque scenes against the deep blue ocean.
-The Yeongchwisan Azalea Festival is held annually in early April to celebrate the coming of spring.
+The Yeongchwisan Azalea Festival is held annually in early April to celebrate spring.

 Every spring, Seoulland holds the annual Character Flower Festival, offering much to see and enjoy.
 Colorful flowers decorate pathways while various cartoon characters greet visitors.
 Stunning flowerbeds and lively characters provide excellent photo opportunities, including that of themed anniversary photos.
 In addition, special light fixtures highlight the flowers at night, creating a spectacular night view.

-* This column was last updated in February 2018, and therefore information may differ from what is presented here.
+* This column was last updated in February 2019, and therefore information may differ from what is presented here.
 We advise you to check details from the official websites before visiting.